-Our Pirate Warrior deck list guide features the best Ashes of Outland deck list for Season 76 of Hearthstone (July 2020).
+Our Pirate Warrior deck list guide features the best Scholomance Academy deck list for Season 77 of Hearthstone (August 2020).
 Our Pirate Warrior guide also contains Mulligan advice, card combos and strategy tips.

 Pirate Warrior isn't a brand new Hearthstone deck, as we've seen Patches the Pirate's ridiculously fast stats kill enemies as soon as they hit the board.
 Nowadays, things are a little bit different.
 The Warrior class doesn't have many Pirate minions to call its own.

 One thing it does have, is Ancharrr, a Legendary weapon introduced in Descent of Dragons.
 This weighty anchor draws a Pirate from your deck whenever you attack, which means you'll keep your card draw ticking over nicely while you play out your cards as fast as possible.
 Once you've drawn it, you'll want to play it straight away to draw out your Pirates and stay on tempo.
 This should put some serious pressure on your opponent, which could lead to a lovely misplay, or some big hits to the face.

 This deck's has also been gifted Skybarge, a beefier Ship's Cannon.
 Slap this on the board before playing a bunch of cheap Pirates and it can rattle off a suprising amount of damage.
 It's perfect for clearing an opponent's board before it grows in strength, or simply increasing the face damage you dish out.

 Below we've put together a guide which provides the best Pirate Warrior deck list right now, as well as some strategy advice to help you get to grips with it.

 In the latest version of our Pirate Warrior guide, we’ve got the deck we’re going for at the start of Scholomance Academy.

 |1 x Upgrade!||2 x Blazing Battlemage|

 |1 x Fiery War Axe||2 x Dread Corsair|